-If you, like me, prefer your eggs softer and creamier than the diner-style ones, you’ll want to use lower heat—in fact, we start the eggs in a cold pan to keep them from seizing—and stir frequently to keep the curds small.
+If you, like me, prefer your eggs softer and creamier than the diner-style ones, you’ll want to use lower heat we start the eggs in a cold pan to keep them from seizing—and frequently stir to keep the curds small.
 To avoid overcooking from residual heat, take the eggs off the stove just before they’re done.

 Serves 1 or more

 1 teaspoon unsalted butter